-Hypotenuse AI wants to take the strain out of copywriting for ecommerce – TechCrunch
+Hypotenuse AI wants to take the strain out of copywriting for e-commerce – TechCrunch

 Crunch enough user data and maybe it could spot that a site visitor has a preference for vivid colors and like to wear large hats — ergo, it could dial up relevant elements in product descriptions to better mesh with that person’s tastes.

-“We want to make the whole process of starting an ecommerce website super simple.
+“We want to make the whole process of starting an e-commerce website super simple.
 So it’s not just copywriting as well — but all the difference aspects of it,” Wong goes on.
 “The key thing is we want to go towards personalization.
-Right now ecommerce customers are all seeing the same standard written content.
+Right now e-commerce customers are all seeing the same standard written content.
 One of the challenges there it’s hard because humans are writing it right now and you can only produce one type of copy — and if you want to test it for other kinds of users you need to write another one.

 “Whereas for us if we can do this process really well, and we are automating it, we can produce thousands of different kinds of description and copy for a website and every customer could see something different.”

-It’s a disruptive vision for ecommerce (call it ‘A/B testing’ on steroids) that is likely to either delight or terrify — depending on your view of current levels of platform personalization around content.
+It’s a disruptive vision for e-commerce (call it ‘A/B testing’ on steroids) that is likely to either delight or terrify — depending on your view of current levels of platform personalization around content.
 That process can wrap users in particular bubbles of perspective — and some argue such filtering has impacted culture and politics by having a corrosive impact on the communal experiences and consensus which underpins the social contract.
-But the stakes with ecommerce copy aren’t likely to be so high.
+But the stakes with e-commerce copy aren’t likely to be so high.

-Still, once marketing text/copy no longer has a unit-specific production cost attached to it — and assuming ecommerce sites have access to enough user data in order to program tailored product descriptions — there’s no real limit to the ways in which robotically generated words could be reconfigured in the pursuit of a quick sale.
+Still, once marketing text/copy no longer has a unit-specific production cost attached to it — and assuming e-commerce sites have access to enough user data in order to program tailored product descriptions — there’s no real limit to the ways in which robotically generated words could be reconfigured in the pursuit of a quick sale.

 “Even within a brand there is actually a factor we can tweak which is how creative our model is,” says Wong, when asked if there’s any risk of the robot’s copy ending up feeling formulaic.
 “Some of our brands have like 50 polo shirts and all of them are almost exactly the same, other than maybe slight differences in the color.
 We are able to produce very unique and very different types of descriptions for each of them when we cue up the creativity of our model.”